hasaniftikhar07/multimodal-ecommerce-text-analytics/README.md

 # Multi-Modal eCommerce Text Analytics Framework

+## 📄 Associated Research Paper

+**Title:** A Multi-Modal NLP Framework for eCommerce Customer Review Analysis: Integrating Emotion Detection, Sentiment Analysis, and Topic Modeling arXiv preprint: Pending endorsement (to be updated upon publication)

+PDF available in this repository.

+If you use this code, please cite the associated paper.

 This repository contains the implementation and experiments for a multi-modal NLP framework for analyzing eCommerce customer reviews.

 The framework integrates: